-Elder Abuse is Prominent
+Elder Abuse Is Prominent

 How do you know if you or someone you care about has suffered elder abuse?
 Slinde Nelson can help.

-Generally, it is any person 65 years of age or older.
+Generally, it is anyone 65 or older.

-What is "abuse" of an elder?
+What is ‘abuse’ of an elder?

 Who can bring a legal action for elder abuse?

-Either (1) the elderly person, (2) the guardian, conservator or attorney-in-fact for the elderly person, (3) a personal representative of the estate, or (4) a trustee may bring legal action.
+Either (1) the elderly person, (2) the guardian, conservator or attorney-in-fact for the elderly person, (3) a personal representative of the estate or (4) a trustee may bring legal action.

-Contact an Oregon Elder Abuse Attorney
+Contact An Oregon Elder Abuse Attorney